KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Experimental results

-\textbf{Results on IJB-B and IJB-C.} The former dataset, IJB-B, consists of 1,845 identities having 21.8K still images and 55K frames collected from 7,011 videos.
-There were 10,270 positive pairs and 8M negative pairs used for the 1:1 verification.
-The latter dataset, IJB-C, is an extension of IJB-B that includes 3,500 subjects with 31K images and 117K frames.
-There were 19,557 positive pairs, and 15, 638, and 932 negative pairs used for the 1:1 verification.
+\textbf{Results on IJB-B and IJB-C.} The IJB-B dataset consists of 1,845 identities having 21.8K still images and 55K frames collected from 7,011 videos.
+There are 10,270 positive pairs and 8M negative pairs used for the 1:1 verification.
+IJB-C is an extension of IJB-B that includes 3,500 subjects with 31K images and 117K frames.
+There are 19,557 positive pairs and 15,638,932 negative pairs used for the 1:1 verification.
 Finally, we use our pre-trained KappaFace-MS1MV2-R100 and validate the model on the IJB-B and IJB-C datasets.
-In Table \ref{tb:ijb_exp}, we provide a comparison in terms of TAR (@FAR=$1e^{-4}$) with other state-of-the-art methods.
-Table~\ref{tb:ijb_exp} demonstrates that KappaFace clearly boosts the performance on both datasets by achieving the accuracy of 95.1 and 96.4 on IJB-B and IJB-C, respectively.
-In Fig. \ref{fig:roc-ijb}, we show the full ROC curves comparing our KappaFace and ArcFace on IJB-B and IJB-C, where our KappaFace demonstrates a staggering improvement in performance over ArcFace even at FAR=$1e^{-6}$ establishing a new baseline.
+In Table \ref{tb:ijb_exp}, we provide a comparison in terms of True Acceptance Rate (TAR) (@FAR=$1e^{-4}$) with other state-of-the-art methods.
+Table~\ref{tb:ijb_exp} demonstrates that KappaFace with the momentum encoder clearly boosts the performance on both datasets by achieving the accuracy of $95.3\%$ and $96.6\%$ on IJB-B and IJB-C, respectively.
+In Fig. \ref{fig:roc-ijb}, we present the full ROC curves comparing our KappaFace (\textbf{\texttt{Memory buffer}}) and ArcFace on IJB-B and IJB-C, where our KappaFace demonstrates a staggering improvement in performance over ArcFace even at FAR=$1e^{-6}$ establishing a new baseline performance.

 \textbf{Results on MegaFace.} Next, we provide an evaluation result on the MegaFace Challenge 1.
 The gallery set of MegaFace consists of 1M images of 690K unique individuals, and the probe set has 100K photos of 530 subjects from FaceScrub.
 We report the results under a large training set protocol, where we train ResNet100 on MS1MV2.
 Note that the results reported are based on the refined MegaFace, where noisy labels are removed.
-Table \ref{tb:mf_exp} clearly shows that the proposed method clearly outperforms other state-of-the-art methods in both identification and verification tasks reaching 98.77 and 98.91, respectively.
+Table \ref{tb:mf_exp} clearly shows that our method outperforms other state-of-the-art methods in both identification and verification tasks, where \SystemName{} trained with the memory buffer achieves 98.77 and 98.91, respectively.